M-o-a-T/moat-kv/docs/source/tutorial.rst

 The Python API
 ==============

-Command lines are all well and good, but DistKV gets really interesting when you use it from Python.
+Command lines are all well and good, but MoaT-KV gets really interesting when you use it from Python.

 Let's start by simply setting some value::

    import anyio
-   from distkv.client import open_client
+   from moat.kv.client import open_client
    from moat.util import P

    async def dkv_example():